coletyler/Team-Project-Monday---8/README.md

 1. The Arduino project code: with the code for the Arduino you must down load the the _Project_Code_ folder onto the collector Raspberry pi and open this file, and have this code be compiled to the arduino off of the collector Raspberry pi that is connected to the Arduino this will have the code be program and installed on the arduino allowing you to collect your data.

-2. The collector Raspberry pi code: For the collector Raspberry pi the code that you have to run and download on the Raspberry pi is the file call _________.py_ this file will take the data that is collected from the Arduino and send it to the receiving Raspberry pi
+2. The collector Raspberry pi code: For the collector Raspberry pi the code that you have to run and download on the Raspberry pi is the file call _pySender.py_ this file will take the data that is collected from the Arduino and send it to the receiving Raspberry pi

-3. The Receiving Raspberry pi code: The file _____.java_ has to be download and ran on the the other Raspberry pi this program will collect the data that is being sent for the other Raspberry pi, this Receiving Raspberry pi will only receive data if the collector Raspberry pi is sending anything.
+3. The Receiving Raspberry pi code: The file _Receiver.java_ has to be download and ran on the the other Raspberry pi this program will collect the data that is being sent for the other Raspberry pi, this Receiving Raspberry pi will only receive data if the collector Raspberry pi is sending anything.
 All the data received will be stored in a datatbase and displayed

 The Testing Code files:
   - pyMock.py